-MLAB Collection: Collect specimen in a red top or SST tube.
+Collect specimen in a red top or SST tube.
 Allow the specimen to clot at room temperature for 30 to 60 minutes (65 minutes maximum).
 Centrifuge and aliquot serum into a plastic vial.
 Freeze immediately.
 If specimen processing equipment is not available, the patient should have the specimen collected at an MLabs Blood Drawing station.

-Place on ice immediately or process according to MLAB Collection below.
+Place on ice immediately or process according to Offsite Collection Instructions.